Single-issue politics: Europe

+United Kingdom

-The most successful electorally British single issue party is the pro-Brexit UKIP which later due to its success started to formulate other policies.
-As its consequences started to become clear, its former leader Nigel Farage left and founded the Brexit Party, renamed Reform UK as the withdrawal process gained momentum.
+The most electorally successful British single-issue party is the pro-Brexit UK Independence Party (UKIP), which later expanded to support other policies.
+Its former leader, Nigel Farage, subsequently left UKIP and founded the Brexit Party, which was later renamed Reform UK after the completion of Brexit.

-Other single issue parties in the UK are anti-devolution Abolish the Scottish Parliament Party and Abolish the Welsh Assembly Party, animal rights advocates Animal Protection Party and the Animal Welfare Party and the pro fox-hunting Countryside Party.
-There was also the electoral reform advocates No Candidate Deserves My Vote! party.
+Other single-issue parties in the UK are anti-devolution Abolish the Scottish Parliament Party and Abolish the Welsh Assembly Party, animal rights advocates Animal Protection Party and the Animal Welfare Party and the pro fox-hunting Countryside Party.
+There were also the electoral reform advocates No Candidate Deserves My Vote! party.

+The National Flood Prevention Party and Party of Women are two single-issue parties with councillors in Windsor and Maidenhead and Maldon respectively.

+Germany

+In Germany, Tierschutzpartei and Tierschutz hier! are animal rights parties.
+There is also the Party for Rejuvenation Research.

+Poland

 In 2019, an anti-environmentalist Polish political party called the Party of Drivers (Partia Kierowców) was formed with the aim of "fighting for the rights of drivers and hauliers".

+Norway

-In Norway, there is also a party called Patient Focus (Norway) as a support movement for an expansion of the Alta hospital in Finnmark.
+In Norway, there is a party called Patient Focus, which supports the expansion of the hospital in Alta Municipality, Finnmark.

-North America
+United States

 The Anti-Masonic Party opposed Freemasonry.

 Rent is Too Damn High is focused on housing.

+The Free-Soil Party opposed slavery.

+The US Marijuana Party and Legalize Cannabis Now Party are the major parties that focus on marijuana legalization.

+The Approval Voting Party is focused on the implementation of Approval Voting.

 Oceania

-In Australia, a number of single issue parties have been elected to federal and state parliaments such as the Animal Justice Party, Dignity for Disability, the Australian Reason Party, Australian Motoring Enthusiast Party.
+In Australia, a number of single-issue parties have been elected to federal and state parliaments such as the Animal Justice Party, Dignity for Disability, the Australian Reason Party, Australian Motoring Enthusiast Party.